YQtheAnalyst/Variance-Analysis/README.md

 1. Risk: Overestimation of budgets in some Business / IT areas

-2. Opportunities: Increase investment in the USA market
+2. Opportunity: Increase budget in the USA market

 *** Extra Information:
 The dataset is from http://obvience.com/